irmf/irmf-examples/examples/002-cube/README.md

 * Try loading [cube-1.irmf](https://gmlewis.github.io/irmf-editor/?s=github.com/gmlewis/irmf-examples/blob/master/examples/002-cube/cube-1.irmf) now in the experimental IRMF editor!

+* Use [irmf-slicer](https://github.com/gmlewis/irmf-slicer) to generate an STL or voxel approximation.

 ## cube-2.irmf

 You would probably never write a shader like `cube-1.irmf`.
 It is just showing